-The COVID-19 Compliance Task Force for each site should be led by the principal or site administrator, with a diverse group of key staff members as team members, including the school nurse, plant manager or early education center attendant and representatives from the various labor unions, which must include United Teachers Los Angeles (UTLA), Service Employees International Union (SEIU) and
+The COVID-19 Compliance Task Force for each site should be led by the principal or site administrator, with a diverse group of key staff members as team members, including the school nurse, plant manager and representatives from the various labor unions, which must include United Teachers Los Angeles (UTLA), Service Employees International Union (SEIU) and California School Employees Association

-California School Employees Association (CSEA).
+(CSEA).
 The other members of the team will vary by site, based on each school's unique needs, but may include the assistant principal, program coordinator, after-school program supervisor, and others.